GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             generation = ndb.StringProperty()
         ```

     1. Create the `ThumbnailReference` class.
 ThumbnailReferences are stored in Cloud Datastore and contain information about the thumbnails stored in your GCS thumbnails bucket.
-ThumbnailReferences have a thumbnail_name (the name of the uploaded photo), a thumbnail_key (a concatenation of the name and generation number of an uploaded photo, used to distinguish similarly named photos), a list of labels assigned to the corresponding photo using Google Cloud Vision, and the url of the original photo that is stored in GCS.
+ThumbnailReferences have a thumbnail_name (the name of the uploaded photo), a thumbnail_key (a concatenation of the name and generation number of an uploaded photo, used to distinguish similarly named photos), a list of label descriptions assigned to the corresponding photo using Google Cloud Vision, and the url of the original photo that is stored in GCS.

         ```py
         class ThumbnailReference(ndb.Model):